JK-Wok/Photo-Album/README.txt

 ---Album view---
 Add photos here.
 You can also recaption and modify the tags of photos here.
+Give the file address of the photo relative to your current directory (/bin/).
 Note at that adding the same photo to different albums keeps the photo linked in both albums.
 Changing the tags in one album affect the photo in the other albums.
 You can open the photos to a separate window from this screen and then navigate through this album with the left and right arrow keys.